-Students in Years One and Two engage in meaningful learning experiences through a range of purposeful and engaging tasks.
+Students in Years 1 and 2 engage in meaningful learning experiences through a range of purposeful and engaging tasks.
 They are supported, challenged and extended as they build on the foundational knowledge from earlier years in preparation for the higher levels of literacy, numeracy and inquiry required in the upper primary years.

 Primary school at Namadgi School encompasses Years 3 to 5.
 During these years literacy and numeracy concepts developed in Early Childhood are consolidated and built upon through purposeful and engaging learning tasks.
 Teachers support and encourage independent learning to prepare students for their learning in the Middle School (Years 6-8).
 The use of technologies to enhance learning is a feature of the Primary School.

-Students in Primary School also experience Japanese and Science.
+Students in Primary School also experience Science.
 Science lessons include a focus on Environmental Science through the Urambi Environmental Centre and students are encouraged to investigate and care for their local environment.